Easy to See Why It’s Called Hiking On God’s Thumb, OR

 Highest Point: 605 feet

 After walking half a mile, the trail veered to the left, and we took the somewhat overgrown path to a clearing known as 'The Knoll'.
-This open area offers breathtaking views of Lincoln City and its beaches stretching as far as the eye can see.
+This open area offers breathtaking views of Lincoln City and beaches stretching as far as the eye can see.

 Passing through the portal, we entered an old-growth forest.